BhushanYP/Sales_report_analysis_using_Power_Bi/README.md

 APIs\
 Refer to the documentation within the Data Sources directory for setup instructions for each type.

-#Contributing
+# Contributing
 We welcome contributions!
-If you would like to improve the project or fix issues, please follow these steps:\
+If you would like to improve the project or fix issues, please follow these steps:

 Fork the repository.\
 Create a new branch for your feature or bug fix.\
 Make your changes and commit them.\
-Push to your branch and submit a pull request.\
+Push to your branch and submit a pull request.
-#License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-#Contact
+# Contact
-For questions or feedback, please reach out to your.email@example.com.
+For questions or feedback, please reach out to patilbhushan1086@gmail.com.